 There are four play areas for your kids to work off their energy before the flight.
 Free strollers are available once you are in the secure zone.
 Great airport for transiting to the city via train.
 The train station is connected to the airport.

 Lisbon Airport has play areas that provide plenty of fun for kids and a break for parents.
 There are 4 play areas on the way to the boarding gates.
 Lisbon airport reminds me of Rome airport, it seems a little chaotic until you pass through Passport Control.
-Lisbon is amazing, though, read on review of Square Largo Do Carmo here
+Lisbon is an amazing city to visit.

 Adolfo Suárez Madrid-Barajas airport offers a kids’ play area (children from 0 to 6 years old) and a breastfeeding lounge with modern and comfortable fittings.
 Here you will be able to change nappies, heat food, put them down for a nap in a cot or simply let them play.
 All children should be accompanied by a responsible adult.
 At last count, there was 19 play area spread throughout Madrid Airport.